 After that I joined a collective in Oakland that allowed members to use their industrial single needle and overlock machines.
 You had to start by taking a class that taught the basics of how to use those industrial machines.
 The guy teaching the machines class knew that I wanted to learn denim-making and told me about this guy Roy Slaper who was hand-making these amazing jeans upstairs in the same building.
 Eventually I met Roy and we became good friends.
 He became a mentor of sorts and his workshop really opened my eyes as to what I could do working with denim.
 This dude is one of the best craftsman in the world when it comes to hand-making makes jeans from start to finish.”

 “I spent years in my apartment sewing jeans over and over again.
 I made every mistake possible.
 This is the best way to learn, in my opinion.
-Many days I would not leave the house until I had completed a full pair of jeans.
-I even hired Levi’s head pattern-maker to come teach me about fittings, to make I wasn’t missing anything by not going to fashion school.
+Many days, I would not leave the house until I had completed a full pair of jeans.
+I even hired Levi’s head pattern-maker to come teach me about fittings.
 It took a long time, but eventually I learned the craft.
-Now I can make a pair of jeans in a few hours…but it took years and years of practice.”
+Now, I can make a pair of jeans in a few hours…but it took years and years of practice.”

 “I have 14 sewing machines now, and it’s just the beginning of my sewing machine collection.
 I own a Union Special felling machine, a Singer waistband machine, 2 Kansai Special chain stitch machines, a Juki bar tack, 2 vintage Singer bar tack machines, 1 single needle, 1 double needle, a Coverstitch machine, 1 needle feed machine, a walking foot machine for sewing leather, and a Reese keyhole machine.
 They’re all in my living rom.
 I have invested a lot of money in machines over the years and will invest a lot more.
 What can I say?
 Some people like cars, some folks like to shop, I like to collect sewing machines.”